kenneally15/BANE/README.md

  npm run dev
 ```

-Then open the browser and go to http://localhost:5173/
+Open browser and go to http://localhost:5173/
 Drag in an instructor PDF (`Wargame Scenario Considerations.pdf`)
 Fly the mission, and drop mission log JSON (`scenario1.json`) for instant debrief.